salkuadrat/learning/packages/learning_text_recognition/README.md

 ### Text Recognition

-After we have prepared the `InputImage`, we can start doing text recognition by calling method `process` from an instance of `TextRecognition`.
+After we get the `InputImage`, now we can start doing text recognition by calling method `process` from an instance of `TextRecognition`.

 ```dart
 TextRecognition textRecognition = TextRecognition();